jdtwy/rbxlExporter/README.md

 # rbxlExporter

-This project combines a Roblox Studio plugin with a small http server written in Python.
+rbxlExporter is a tool which combines a Roblox Studio plugin with a small http server written in Python.
 The plugin will dump your Roblox Studio project; the Python server will parse that data and reflect the Roblox Studio file structure on your pc

 - As of version 1.1.0, all Roblox Instances/Objects will have their properties saved